Team-Tux/sensor/README.md

 ![Example](.github/example.png)

 While the system demonstrates practical viability, achieving reliable estimations is highly dependent on significant fine-tuning, with the calibration of individual sensor nodes being the most critical factor.
+Future enhancements could also replace the median calculation with a Kalman filter to provide superior stateful smoothing of the volatile RSSI data.